Parcice

 Parcice is a village in the administrative district of Gmina Czastary, within Wieruszów County, Łódź Voivodeship, in central Poland.
-It lies approximately 3 km south of Czastary, 14 km south-east of Wieruszów, and 101 km south-west of the regional capital Łódź.

 Manor house in Parcice in the 1960s.

 History

 Parcice was first mentioned in a document from 1403 issued for the mendicant brotherhood in Bolesławiec.
 At that time, the village was ruled by Jan of Parcice.
 In 1461, Małgorzata, Jan's widow, gave the village to her descendant Mikołaj Gruszczyński, the cup-bearer of Poznań and the starost of Odolanów.
 In 1465, Jan Cieciorka of Wyszanów sold Parcice to Sędziwoj of Niedzielisko.

 In 1552, the Parcice estate was owned by Jan, Antoni and Zygmunt Madaliński.
 It consisted of 1,608 morgens of arable land, 669 acres of meadows, 36 acres of pastures and 101 acres of forest, as well as a watermill and a windmill.
 In the 17th century, the estate belonged to the Kochlewski family, a moderately wealthy family who were followers of Calvinism and built a church there at their own expense.
 There was also a Calvinist cemetery in the village.
 After the Kochlewskis, the owners were the Potrowskis, Koseckis and Trepkas.
 The last of the Trepka was Leopold, who also owned estates in Młynisko, Łyskornia and Mokrsko.
 Towards the end of his life, he converted to Catholicism and built a church in Czastary at his own expense, which was consecrated in 1847.
 Ferdynand Magnuski, who came from the area around Sieradz, acquired the estate from Leopold Trepka.
 Ferdynand had two sons: Władysław and Bolesław.
 The estate in Parcice was taken over by the latter.
 While his father was still alive, he brought in engineers from France, who marked out flower beds and alleys in the park according to French patterns.
 Over time, Bolesław ran up a lot of debts because he travelled abroad.
 Having a lot of debts, he looked for a rich candidate for a wife to marry.
 After some time, he found a partner in the Province of Posen in the Prussian Partition – her name was Józefa Biegańska.
 The future father-in-law came to inspect the local estate, Bolesław Magnuski took him around, showing him his properties, and at the same time the state forests as his own.
 The wealthy lady's dowry amounted to 200,000 thalers (1 thaler = 6 marks).

 On April 21, 1863, an insurgent unit led by Franciszek Parczewski, who had fought a skirmish with the Russians the day before near Stary Ochędzyn, and a day later a battle near Rudniki, rested in the village.

 According to the description in the Geographical Dictionary published in Warsaw in 1886, the Parcice estate stretched over a distance of 7 km, from the village of Koryta to the western lands of the village of Jaworek.

 In 1928, the village was inhabited by 725 people.